influxdata/docs-v2/content/influxdb/cloud-iox/query-data/sql/basic-query.md

 ### Query specific fields and tags

-To query specific fields, include them in the `SELECT` clause.
+To specify columns (fields, tags, or calculations) you want to retrieve, list them in the `SELECT` clause.
-If querying multiple fields or tags, comma-delimit each.
+Use a comma to separate column names.
 If the field or tag keys include special characters or spaces or are case-sensitive, wrap the key in _double-quotes_.